 After a rigorous quality control of parts, the cutler begins the hand assembly and shaping of the knife.

-Preparing of wooden board is the first operation to prepare the handle
+Preparing of wooden boards is the first operation to prepare the handle

 1 The plates are used as template cutting wood platelets to the right size